woodhfut/hywx/README.md

 #hyhr_cz.py
-This is based on wxpy, and sees webapi is shut down by Tencent, so this might not be able to use any more.
+This is based on wxpy, and sees webapi has too much limitation by Tencent, so this is not stable.

 #hycz_uia.py
 This is currently good to use, simulating manual operation in windows desktop wechat app.
-Slow but usable. support send message and file.
+Slow but stable. support send message and file.